cdap-guides/cdap-mapreduce-guide/README.md

-Batch Data Processing With CDAP
+Batch Data Processing with CDAP
 ===============================

 [MapReduce](http://research.google.com/archive/mapreduce.html) is the